Michael-Stroh/Design-Patterns-Project/README.md

 This a design-pattern project for COS 214 of the University of Pretoria by the group TSP.
 We will model a Formula one team, specifically the logistics and racing, using at least 10 design patterns.

+The project will be coded in C++ 20 and submitted on the 9th of Novemeber 2020.

     The following patterns were used:

           1. Composite